edarc/sxml-jaxp/README.rst

      <xi:include href="body.xml"></xi:include>
   </html>#<OutputStreamWriter java.io.OutputStreamWriter@484ae502>

-Note that for convenience, ``sxml-jaxp.transform`` automatically declares the ``xsl`` prefix whenever it parses a stylesheet that is expressed in SXML.
+Note that for convenience, ``sxml-jaxp.transform.xslt/stylesheet`` automatically declares the ``xsl`` prefix.

 SAX event filters
 =================

-The ``sxml-jaxp.sax.filter`` module allows filters to be inserted which operate on the SAX event seq [4]_ generated when SXML is fed as input into JAXP.
+The ``sxml-jaxp.sax.filter`` module allows filters to be inserted which operate on the SAX event seq [5]_ generated when SXML is fed as input into JAXP.
 This API is experimental, but an example application of this is the Hiccup filter in ``sxml-jaxp.sax.filter.hiccup``, which allows writing XHTML ``id`` and ``class`` attributes using Hiccup's shortcut syntax.
 Here we'll use